Questions and Answers

 You also can review instructions for specific exams by reading our patient education materials.

-If we are planning to give your child medicine to make them sleep (anesthesia) before the exam, someone from Children's Anesthesiology Department will call you the day before the exam to go over instructions.
+If we are planning to give your child medicine to make them sleep (anesthesia) before the exam, someone from our Anesthesiology Department will call you the day before the exam to go over instructions.
 If you have any questions, please call 206-987-2089.

 Some imaging procedures, including ultrasound and MRI, don't use radiation.
 In procedures that do use radiation, such as Fluoroscopy, X-ray and CT, the dose varies.
 The amount of radiation that your child is exposed to during an imaging procedure like an X-ray is usually so small that the risk of damage is extremely low.
 No radiation remains after these images are made.
 For Nuclear Medicine and PET/CT procedures your child is injected with a radioactive tracer, most of which will leave your child's body within a day.
 Your child's healthcare provider takes the risk of radiation exposure into account when ordering an exam.
 They decide if the benefits of the exam outweigh the small risk.